-Table 5.8 CoC Eligible Activities CoC Planning Activit es UFA Costs Acquisition Rehabilitation ion New Construction Leasing Leasing Rental Assistance Rental Assistance Supportive Services Operating Costs Operating Costs HMIS Project Administration Relocat Relocation Co osts Indirect Costs Unified Funding Agency
+Table 5.8 CoC Eligible Activities CoC Planning Activities UFA Costs Acquisition Rehabilitation Rehabilitation New Construction Leasing Rental Assistance Supportive Services Operating Costs HMIS Project Administration Relocation Co osts Indirect Costs Unified Funding Agency

 As mentioned above, the CoC Program authorizes a variety of eligible activities; however, projects may charge costs to the grant only that are agreed upon in the contract between the Subrecipient and Ventura County or between the direct recipient and HUD.
 Therefore, activities that are not being utilized locally have not been included below.